-For example, being asked for an $800 insurance payment to get a $10,000 loan, or being instructed to go to Wal Mart and purchase gift cards are sure signs of fraud.
+Examples of fraud include being asked for an $800 insurance payment to get a $10,000 loan, or being instructed to go to Wal Mart and purchase gift cards.
 Neither of these practices are legitimate, it is a way for them to take your money.

 NEVER PAY MONEY TO GET MONEY!

 3. They Ask For Your Banking Information Over the Phone

 A legitimate lender will never ask for your banking information over the phone.
 Legitimate lenders use an online portal that is secure, encrypted, and safe to use.
 They are vetted by banks and credit unions to ensure your personal and banking information is protected.
 Never provide personal information over the phone.

 4. They Contact You From a Non-Business Email Address

 A lender using a Gmail, Hotmail, Yahoo or Live email address is almost certainly not legitimate.
 A real lender’s email address contains their business name.
 Additionally, if you email them back and your email does not deliver, they are not a legitimate lender.

 5. They Have No Website

 The vast majority of fraudulent lenders have no web presence to find other customer reviews.
 Legitimate lenders will always have a website and you should be able to locate them through the Better Business Bureau.

 6. They Have a Physical Address That Doesn’t Line Up